 Patients with chronic PCL deficiency do not complain of instability but rather anterior (patellofemoral) knee pain.
 That is because patients have learned to stabilize their knee by “holding on” to their tibia with active quadriceps force.
 This quadriceps force loads the patellofemoral joint causing articular degeneration.

-The posterior drawer test is the most accurate physical exam maneuver.
-It is performed with the knee flexed to 90 degrees and a posterior force is applied to the anterior proximal tibia, driving it backwards.
-A positive sign is excessive posterior translation of the tibia relative to the femur as compared to the uninjured leg.
+Posterior Drawer Test: This is the most accurate physical exam maneuver and is performed where the knee is flexed at 90 degrees and a posterior force is applied to the anterior proximal tibia, driving it backwards.
+A positive sign is excessive posterior translation of the tibia relative to the femur with lack of a firm endpoint as compared to the uninjured leg.

-In practice, injuries to the ACL and PCL are diagnosed on MRI.
-While x-rays can and should be obtained to rule out a fracture, the gold standard of imaging for definitive diagnosis of both ACL and PCL injuries is an MRI of the knee (see Figure 3) which allows direct visualization of the ligaments.
+In practice, injuries to the ACL and PCL are diagnosed on imaging.
+While x-rays can and should be obtained to rule out concomitant fracture or avulsion injury (i.e., Segond fracture – a fleck of bone off the anterolateral tibia that is pathognomonic for ACL injury), the gold standard of imaging for definitive diagnosis of both ACL and PCL injuries is an MRI of the knee (see Figure 2) which allows direct visualization of the ligaments.